epfl-si/jahia2wp-data/README.md

-This repository contains public data for used in use case in the jahia2wp project.
+This repository contains public data used in test cases in the jahia2wp project.